reality-two/reality2-node-core-elixir/docs/instructions/11 WebApp Examples/IoT Demo.md

 ### Setting up

-Follow the instructions for [adding a new WebApp](../10%20Adding%20a%20WebApp/New.md), and call this one 'iotdemo'.
-Note that the full code for this is included in the GitHub repository.
+This is WebApp is included, but if you were wanting to set it up from scratch, you would first follow the instructions for [adding a new WebApp](../10%20Adding%20a%20WebApp/New.md), and call this one 'iotdemo', add the required code in the lib folder (mostly svelte pages) and modift the App.svelte, as well as perhaps some of the css files.

 ##### reality2.ts

-In the WebApp folder, inside the `lib` folder, make sure you have a copy of the `reality2.ts` file (grab this from the `web/iotdemo` or `web/sentants` folder).
+If create a new WebApp, inside the `lib` folder, make sure you have a copy of the `reality2.ts` file (grab this from the `web/iotdemo` or `web/sentants` folder).
 This contains the SDK for the Reality2 GraphQL API.
-You don't have to use this, or you can tweak it for your own requirements.
+You don't have to use this as you can make your own, or you can tweak it for your own requirements.

 ### App.svelte

 The main page for any WebApp set up using Svellte and Vite, is a page called 'App.svelte' in the main directory.
-Within that file, there is a section that defines the how the webpage is structured.
-In this example, we have used a library called `svelte-fomantic-ui`.
+Within that file, there is a section that defines how the webpage is structured.
+In this example, we have used a library called `svelte-fomantic-ui` which can be found [here](https://github.com/roycdaviesuoa/svelte-fomantic-ui), also created by the main developer of Reality2.

 Given that it is essentially impossible to connect IoT devices to the university WiFi, we opted to have our own router in the lecture theatre, but that necessitates that each student has to join that WiFi network first.
 Luckily, this can be also be achieved using a QR code.